socalgrotto/training/srt_basic_skills.md

 # Single Rope Technique
 ## Basic Skills List

 Learning objectives for a new vertical caver.
-There is no test, feel free to set yourself the goals of understanding how to safely employ these skills.
+There is no test.
+These skills are building blocks for advanced techniques, and they will help you better understand your risk profile.

 Knots, Bends, Hitches:
 * Water Knot (w/ webbing)